ASU/asu-unity-stack/README.md

 ## Dependencies

-In order to build the project and run the server, the dev environment needs to have the following programs installed:
+In order to build the project, the dev environment needs to have the following programs installed:
 - Node.js
 - NPM
 - Yarn